shots-io/web-browser-template/README.md

-# website-template
+# Browser Template
-Simple website template, you can customize the HTML elements and CSS styling however you like!
+Simple web browser template, you can customize the HTML elements and CSS styling however you like!
 This uses the Google Search Engine

 # How to install:
 To run this code, we need two modules "PyQt5" and "PyQtWebEngine" to install this we need to run this in the terminal: